wilsonzlin/wilsonl.in-docs/src/zc/5/0/Directives/Using directives.md

 <div id="&zc-directive(arg1=val, arg2=val);"></div>
 ```

 Whitespace is sigificant in a value.
-The amount of whitespace before and
+The amount of whitespace before
-after an argument's name, however, is not significant.
+an argument's name, however, is not significant.

+If there is nothing between an equals and a comma for an argument
+value, its value is an empty string.

 Values can contain more directives in HTML entity form.